ChangeRequest/dependency-management.pr1/README.md

 * remove `Item`
 * checkout - return all items with their amount and cleanup basket

-Repositories should be `Storage` to get/read/update/delete items.
+Repositories should use `Storage` to get/read/update/delete items.

 Create reference implementation of each Store API interface.